As a multiracial woman I tend to hear this question often, What are you? Sometimes it makes me feel as if I am something abnormal.

 Most times it happens subconsciously although at other times you may feel pressured to express as it is expected of you.

+Now I am at the point where my expression is what is unique to me.
 So when I am presented with this question, what are you?
 Rather than state, I am half Black and half Mexican as I have gotten so used to doing out of habit, I pause, take a second to break out of the habit and speak my truth.

 I AM Black and I AM Mexican.
 I am fully composed of both races to make the unique and wonderful whole that is me.